KukaXoco Finance: Investment Center

 (trend up)

-AEM and GLD pretty much track each other,
+It has outperformed SPY since 2015.
+AEM and GLD pretty much track

-and so AEM pretty much beats many stocks.
-Further, it has a 1.9%
+each other, and so AEM pretty much beats many stocks.
+Further, it

-dividend, making all stocks that underperform gold less attractive.
+has a 0.9% dividend, making all stocks that underperform gold less

-AEM is a gold mining company based in Canada, mines in 4 countries,
+attractive.
+AEM is a gold mining company based in Canada, mines in

-has paid dividends for 41 years, and has 54 million ounces of
+4 countries, has paid dividends for 41 years, and has 54 million

 - GDX -